chipsalliance/Caliptra/doc/Caliptra.md

 ![](./images/BMD_Boot_flow.png)

-The Boot Media Dependent profile is less intrusive to integrations, but extends the TCB for Caliptra to include SoC ROM.
-The verification of measurement mechanism integration includes:

-	1. The SoC design that executes SoC power-on reset logic.
-	2. SoC ROM, SoC boot controller
-	3. Caliptra IP, Caliptra ROM, and Caliptra Firmware.
-	4. SoC first mutable code.

-The trusted computing base for the SoC is larger in Boot Media Dependent, but simplifies integration while preserving many of the Caliptra security guarantees.

 ## Caliptra Security Subsystem

 In order to enable a transparent and reusable security subsystem Caliptra solution, this specification provides for a full security subsystem solution that is a combination of fully open source digital logic & licensable analog components that are technology dependent such as TRNG analog sources  or technology dependent fuse controllers.